callum-hart/immutable-styles/docsNext/theBasics.md

 > 💡Note: it should be noted that *unlike* props in React – only JSX attributes predefined by immutable styles are allowed.

-<center>***</center>
+### 🚫 No Overrides Allowed

+> 💡Note: if you haven't already, I strongly reccommend reading [The case for Immutable Styles]() and the post [CSS Overrides: Friend or Foe?]() before reading this section.

 Until now we have only observed the similarieties between immutable styles and CSS – the only difference *so far* being immutable styles are written using JSX.

-There are however some major differences between immutable styles and CSS – all of which fall under the umbrella of *preventing* CSS overrides.
+There are however some major differences between immutable styles and CSS – most of which fall under the umbrella of **preventing CSS overrides**.

-> 💡Note: if you haven't already, I strongly reccommend reading [The case for Immutable Styles]() and the post [CSS Overrides: Friend or Foe?]() before reading the next section.

 The key difference is that immutable styles are *compiled*.
 Just like Elms compiler prevents runtime errors in JavaScript, the immutable styles compiler prevents *runtime* overrides in CSS.

 > 📖 A runtime override happens when two or more rule-sets containing conflicting declarations target the same element.

+<center>*</center>

-Imagine a designer has provided a styleguide that states all primary buttons *should* look like this:
+Imagine a designer has provided a styleguide that shows all primary buttons *should* look like this:

 *insert screenshot of button here*